rohan-shenoy/rohan-shenoy.github.io/_projects/6_project.md

 ---

 This project explores the power of diffusion models.
 The project is divided into two parts:
-**Part A** investigates the capabilities of large pretrained diffusion models for image generation and editing, while in **Part B** we develop and train our own diffusion model on the MNIST dataset.
+Part A investigates the capabilities of large pretrained diffusion models for image generation and editing, while in Part B we develop and train our own diffusion model on the MNIST dataset.

 ---

 ## Part A: The Power of Diffusion Models

-In Part A, I use the pretrained **DeepFloyd IF**, a large text-to-image diffusion model, to experiment with diffusion.
+In Part A, I use the pretrained DeepFloyd IF, a large text-to-image diffusion model, to experiment with diffusion.

 ### A.0 Playing with DeepFloyd IF
 To begin, I wrote some prompts out and that used a prompt encoder to generate the respective prompt embeddings.
 We then pass these prompt embeddings through the model to see the outputs.
 For the below prompts, we use "boots filled with flower", "a chair growing leaves", and "beer smoking a cigarette".
 We set num_inference to 10 (top row) and 50 (bottom row).
 All randomization was seeded with seed 42.